 - Planning for the future.
-For the first time since the onset of addiction, teens can plan long-term goals for the future.
-These can include educational goals, job plans, mending family relationships or addressing other specific issues in their lives.
+As teens progress through treatment, they can begin to look toward the future.
+This may include setting educational or career goals or addressing other specific issues in their lives.
 The more control recovering teens feel that they have in the outcomes of their own happiness, the more likely they will be to make positive decisions.

 Preparation for Detox and Treatment

 Teens will do better in detox and addiction treatment if they take the time to prepare.
 There are a number of different ways to best prepare, and it is different for each teen and their family.
 According to the National Institute on Alcohol Abuse and Alcoholism, some options include:

 - Intervention.
 Even though the addicted teen’s consent is not necessary for parents and guardians to enroll them in detox, an intervention can be helpful in preparing them for the experience of detox and addiction treatment.
 Knowing that they have the support of family members and that no one judges them for their disorder is crucial to the healing process.

 - Open discussion.
 Parents need to help their teens understand that treatment is not a punishment, but a necessary means to recovery.

 - Conversations with the therapist/counselor/director.
 Talking to a therapist or a counselor can help parents determine the best way to prepare their teen for the particular experience that awaits them at the chosen treatment program.

 - Packing and expectations of care.
 Teens attending detox and/or a residential program foll0wing detox are only allowed to bring certain items with them.
 Parents can help their teens to pack for treatment and prepare them for what to expect.